mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 A client follows these rules when processing the isMaster exhaust response:

+- If the response indicates a command error, or a network error or timeout occurs, the client MUST close the connection and restart the monitoring protocol on a new connection.
+(See `Network error during server check`_ and `Command error during server check`_.)
+- If the response omits topologyVersion, the client MUST close the connection and restart the monitoring protocol on a new connection.
+This is an unexpected state as 4.4+ servers always include topologyVersion.
 - If the response is successful (includes "ok:1") and includes the OP_MSG moreToCome flag, then the client begins reading the next response.
 - If the response is successful (includes "ok:1") and does not include the OP_MSG moreToCome flag, then the client initiates a new awaitable isMaster with the topologyVersion field from the previous response.
-- If the response omits topologyVersion, the client MUST exit the streaming process and run a regular isMaster on the next check.
-- If the response indicates a command error, or a network error or timeout occurs, the client MUST close the connection and wait heartbeatFrequencyMS (or minHeartbeatFrequencyMS according to SDAM rules) before restarting the isMaster protocol on a new connection.
-(See `Network error during server check`_ and
-  `Command error during server check`_.)

 Socket timeout
 ``````````````